-Exhibition project dedicated to the festival of contemporary art in Ivanovo, paradoxically combines the masterpieces of the avant-garde of 1910s–1920s from the Ivanovo Art Museum's collection (I. Mashkov, O. Rozanova, A. Exter, B. Shaposhnikov, D. Shterenberg) and the best works of non-official artists of the second half of the XX century (A. Zverev, O.Rabin, D. Krasnopevtsev, V. Nemukhin, L. Masterkova, etc.).
-These are more than 30 works of the "Soviet Renaissance" period from the collection of the AZ Museum and its founder Natalia Opaleva.
+The exhibition project timed to the Contemporary Art Festival in Ivanovo included striking works of the avant-guard movement of the 1910s–1920s, taken from the Ivanovo Art Museum collection (I. Mashkov, O. Rosanova, A. Ekster, B. Shaposhnikov, D. Sterenberg) and also artworks by unofficial artists of the 2nd half of the 20th century (A. Zverev, O.Rabin, D. Krasnopevtsev, V. Nemukhin, L. Masterkova and others).
+These are over 30 works of the "Soviet Renaissance" period from collections of the AZ Museum and of the CEO of the museum Natalia Opaleva.

-Idea and development of the project:
+Idea and development of the project: Natalia Opaleva

-Curator Sergey Solovyov
+Curator: Sergey Solovyov

-Coordinator Irina Golubeva
+Coordinator: Irina Golubeva

-For the schedule of the events, please visit: http://firstavantgarde.ru/
+Event schedule of the festival: http://firstavantgarde.ru/